microsoft/SciStanPy/dms_stan/growth_models.md

 \end{align}
 $$

-which we will parametrize as
+which can in turn be reparametrized as

 $$
 \begin{align}